-Check out the ingredients needs: 4 Cups seal oil, 1-1/2 pounds reindeer fat, berries of your choice, and snow!
-But because I missed out on such a….unique opportunity, I decided to make up for it by making some Peanut Butter Chocolate Chip Ice Cream Sandwiches instead.
+Check out the ingredients needed: 4 Cups seal oil, 1-1/2 pounds reindeer fat, berries of your choice, and snow!
+But because I missed out on such a….unique opportunity (rolls eyes and shutters), I decided to make up for it by making some Peanut Butter Chocolate Chip Ice Cream Sandwiches instead.
 Wise decision I think.
 Perhaps a more palatable decision. haha

 Being my first attempt in making ice cream sandwiches, I must say they came out OK in the appearance department but OUTSTANDING in the flavor department.
 I am not used to taking photos of such volatile ingredients.
 Give me a little bit more time, a walk-in freezer for a photo studio and some extra experience and I will get a much better snap shot.

 I will warn you….these are big, not so much big in size but in flavor and nutrients.
 We find that a full bar is almost too much to eat in one sitting.
 So I would recommend cutting them in half before storing them in the freezer.
 It has been my experience and of others as well, that because raw dishes are packed full of life, nutrients and richness of flavor, a person tends to eat less.

 The feeling of being satisfied is fulfilled much quicker.
 When we eat foods that come from boxes, foods that are filled with unpronounceable ingredients, not to mention many foods lose so much of their nutritional value when cooked…that we when we eat these foods our bodies are chasing, searching for more nutrients, thus we eat more.
 You know the saying of “eating empty calories”, I say “eating empty nutrients!”
 Well, that’s my theory and I am sticking to it. :)